Create a Windows HostProcess Pod

 Choosing a user account

-HostProcess containers support the ability to run as one of three supported Windows service accounts:
+By default, HostProcess containers support the ability to run as one of three supported Windows service accounts:

 You should select an appropriate Windows service account for each HostProcess container, aiming to limit the degree of privileges so as to avoid accidental (or even malicious) damage to the host.
 The LocalSystem service account has the highest level of privilege of the three and should be used only if absolutely necessary.
 Where possible, use the LocalService service account as it is the least privileged of the three options.